kanidm/kanidm/designs/replication.rst

 Notice that both servers create E1.
 In order to resolve this conflict, we use the only synchronisation mechanism that we possess - time.
-On Server B at T3 when the changelog of Server A is recieved, the events are replayed, and linearised to:
+On Server B at T3 when the changelog of Server A is Received, the events are replayed, and linearised to:

 ::

-    T0: NonExistant E1 # For illustration only
+    T0: NonExistent E1 # For illustration only
     T1: Create E1 (from A)
     T2: Create E1 (from B)

 As the event at T2 can not be valid, the change at T2 is *skipped* - E1 from B is turned into a conflict + recycled entry.
 See conflict UUID generation above.

-Infact, having this state machine means we can see exactly what can and can not be resolved correctly as combinations.
+In fact, having this state machine means we can see exactly what can and can not be resolved correctly as combinations.
 Here is the complete list of valid combinations.

 ::